paulfdoyle/AI_first_coding/AI_first/docs/process.md

 - Docs are the source of truth; the UI reflects them and keeps context visible.
 - Personas provide structured prompts so the AI stays focused on scope, risks, and quality.
 - The stage action file is the working log: decisions, validations, and DoD checks live there.
-- PM.html is the portfolio view; BugMgmt is the audit trail for problems and fixes.
+- PM.html is the portfolio view; Bug Management (BugMgmt) is the audit trail for problems and fixes.
 - Work in small, reviewable slices so updates stay easy to validate.

 ## Context setting (before you start)
-- Open the support views: `AI_first/ui/PM.html` and `AI_first/ui/bugmgmt_issues.html`.
+- Open `AI_first/ui/index.html` (bundle entry) and the support views: `AI_first/ui/PM.html` and `AI_first/ui/bugmgmt_issues.html`.
-- Open the primary docs: `AI_first/docs/process.md`, `AI_first/docs/projectplan.md`, `AI_first/docs/project_wide_docs/personas.md`.
 - Identify the active project, phase, and stage action file.
+- Run the context launch prompt (see below) before selecting a persona.
+- Open the primary docs for the active work: `AI_first/docs/process.md`, `AI_first/docs/projectplan.md`, `AI_first/docs/project_wide_docs/personas.md`, plus the phase definition/action plan.
+- If the stage action file does not exist yet, create it under `AI_first/projects/<project>/phases/phase<NN>/actions/` using the naming convention.
 - Record expected behaviors and acceptance criteria before implementation work.
 - Log decisions and validations in the stage action file as you go.

 ## Fast start (per session)
-- Read: `AI_first/docs/process.md`, `AI_first/docs/projectplan.md`, `AI_first/docs/project_wide_docs/personas.md`.
+- Start in `AI_first/ui/PM.html` and `AI_first/ui/bugmgmt_issues.html` to confirm the active work.
 - Pick project/phase from `projectplan`; open the phase definition/action plan and linked stage actions (if any).
+- Use `AI_first/docs/process.md` and `AI_first/docs/project_wide_docs/personas.md` as reference guides.
 - Open a multi-context working set: project plan, phase docs, and the active stage action file in separate windows.
-- Run personas (Reviewer/Sponsor → Product/Process Manager → Developer → QA Lead by default); add others only if triggered.
+- Run personas (Reviewer/Sponsor → Project/Process Manager → Developer → QA Lead by default); add others only if triggered.
 - Execute, validate, update docs/DoD, and log issues/lessons.

 ## Multi-context working set
 - Default to three windows open:
-  - **Project Mgmt:** define projects and actions using `AI_first/docs/projectplan.md` plus the active phase definition/action plan.
+  - **Project Management:** define projects and actions using `AI_first/docs/projectplan.md` plus the active phase definition/action plan.
   - **Developer:** fix bugs and execute project actions using the current stage action file and implementation context.
-  - **QA:** report bugs, update docs, and find possible solutions to bugs using BugMgmt UI and the relevant docs.
+  - **QA:** report bugs, update docs, and find possible solutions to bugs using the Bug Management UI and the relevant docs.
 - Keep support views open for context: `AI_first/ui/PM.html` (projects/actions) and `AI_first/ui/bugmgmt_issues.html` (bugs).
 - Keep the persona catalog (`AI_first/docs/project_wide_docs/personas.md`) accessible; use it to decide when to add specialist reviews.
 - Treat the stage action file as the working scratchpad: log decisions, validations, and DoD checks as you go.

 ## Initial setup (drop-in)
-- Copy the `AI_first/` directory into your target repo root and treat it as the process/PM/BugMgmt bundle.
+- Copy the `AI_first/` directory into your target repo root and treat it as the process/Project Management/Bug Management bundle.
+- Open `AI_first/ui/index.html` as the landing page for the bundle.
 - Start with the **Project Creator/Owner** persona:
   - Choose the project name and update `AI_first/docs/projectplan.md` and `AI_first/projects/<project>/` paths accordingly (rename the sample project if needed).
   - Capture the project purpose, scope boundaries, and initial phases in `projectplan.md` and the project summary file.
-  - Decide whether to keep the sample BugMgmt module/UI and the LaTeX user-doc template; remove or keep per your needs.
+  - Decide whether to keep the sample Bug Management (BugMgmt) module/UI and the LaTeX user-doc template; remove or keep per your needs.
-  - After naming, continue with the default personas (Reviewer/Sponsor → Product/Process Manager → Developer → QA Lead).
+  - After naming, continue with the default personas (Reviewer/Sponsor → Project/Process Manager → Developer → QA Lead).

 ## Project initialization (optional)
-- Run `python3 AI_first/scripts/init_project.py --project <project> --prefix <PREFIX> --owner "Name"` to scaffold `AI_first/projects/<project>/`, update `AI_first/docs/projectplan.md`, and register BugMgmt prefixes.
+- Run `python3 AI_first/scripts/init_project.py --project <project> --prefix <PREFIX> --owner "Name"` to scaffold `AI_first/projects/<project>/`, update `AI_first/docs/projectplan.md`, and register Bug Management prefixes.
 - The script also creates `AI_first/ui/project_<project>.html` and updates `AI_first/ui/PM.html` with the new row.
 - After running, regenerate formatted docs via `python3 AI_first/scripts/render_docs.py`.

 ## Repo layout (AI_first-only)
-- `AI_first/`: template process docs, BugMgmt tooling, UI reports/styles, and project planning docs.
+- `AI_first/`: template process docs, Bug Management tooling, UI reports/styles, and project planning docs.
 - `AI_first/projects/`: project planning docs (summaries, phases, stage actions).

 ## Documentation rendering